XMLHttpRequest

 ⚑ Sites Using XMLHttpRequest

-The highest rated site using XMLHttpRequest is bing.com.
+The highest rated site using XMLHttpRequest is google.com.

 #WebsiteRankCountryLanguage